 The school makes an annual audit of training needs for all staff taking into account schools priorities as well as personal professional development.
-The school is allocated funding from the Standards Fund each year which it may in addition to members of staff supporting children who have a need which they have not previously encountered.
+The school is allocated funding from the Standards Fund each year which it may use to meet identified needs.
+Particular support will be given to Newly Qualified Teachers and new members of staff in addition to members of staff supporting children who have a need which they have not previously encountered.
 The Head teacher, Inclusion Manager and members of the SLT regularly consider training needs of the staff in relation to new policies and directives from the Government and in relation to changes which take place within the school to ensure that the best possible education can be delivered effectively to the children.